Ficool

 Key raised an eyebrow, a flicker of realization crossing his mind.

 "That's right.
 Master only trains those born without one.
-He says he wants to build 'true strength' or something like that."
+Says he wants to build 'true strength' or something like that."

 "More like he just doesn't want to deal with people who think they're special."

-Key allowed himself a small smile, the heavy weight inside his chest easing just a little.
+Key allowed himself a small smile, the heavy knot in his chest loosening just a little.

-Renzo lifted his katana, pointing it lightly in Key's direction.
+Renzo lifted his katana, pointing it lightly in Key's direction, playfully, not threatening.

 Key stared down at his own hand, the memory of that wild surge of energy still fresh in his mind.